trust-mfn-berlin/animals-as-objects/vault/theme.showing-animals.md

 >“The only suitable central marker of identity for zoos is Hediger’s pillar of ‘recreation’.
 Because this parameter addresses human interests, zoos will remain what they have always been: entertainment facilities where wild animals – as the German Federal Conservation Act states rather dryly – are locked up ‘for the purpose of putting them on display’.”[^34]

 [^1]: For an introduction to the history of zookeeping, see Kisling, Vernon N. Jr. “Ancient Collections and Menageries”.
-In _Zoo and Aquarium History: Ancient Animal Collections to Zoological Gardens_, ed. by Vernon N. Kisling Jr. Boca Raton/London/New York/Washington D.C.: CRC Press, 2001: 1-47.
+In _Zoo and Aquarium History: Ancient Animal Collections to Zoological Gardens_, Vernon N. Kisling Jr. (ed.).
+Boca Raton: CRC Press, 2001: 1-47.

 [^2]: Hanson, Elizabeth. _Animal Attractions: Nature on Display in American Zoos_.
 Princeton, N.J: Princeton University Press, 2002: 46; see also Blunt, Wilfrid. _The Ark in the Park: The Zoo in the Nineteenth Century_.
 London: Hamish Hamilton, 1976: 25.